 You've just produced an executable for pyflakes!

 There are far more powerful packaging and configuration settings available.
 Read all about them at Configuration Files and Packaging User Guide.
-Or continue on to Managing Projects with pyoxidizer to learn more about the pyoxidizer tool.
+Or continue on to The pyoxidizer Command Line Tool to learn more about the pyoxidizer tool.